lizastark/GitHub101/README.md

 ### Steps
 **1. Add files to a directory**
-**2. Open terminal and cd into the directory of the repository you want to push to
+**2. Open terminal and cd into the directory of the repository you want to push to**
+- For example, if I wanted to update files I had added into my shiny new GitHub101 repo, my commands would look like this:
+    - `cd GitHub`
+    - `cd GitHub101`

 ## Terminal Command Cheatsheet